 Family Strengthening Programs

 Entertainer and educator Trevor Romain and his foundation have teamed up with USO Warrior and Family Care to support military children who are dealing with a “new normal” after their loved one has been injured or wounded.
-Through our partnership with the Trevor Romain Foundation, “Taking Care of You” kits have been distributed to children of wounded, ill or injured troops.
-In 2013, Trevor will also be traveling to various bases near USO locations to visit with active duty parents who are wounded, ill or injured to help them to relate to their children as they both begin to live their “new normal,” as a family.
+Through partnership with the Trevor Romain Foundation, “Taking Care of You” kits have been distributed to children of wounded, ill or injured troops.
+In 2012, Trevor will also be traveling to various bases near USO locations to visit with active duty parents who are wounded, ill or injured to help them to relate to their children as they both begin to live “in the new normal” of their lives together, as a family.

 Stronger Families – Oxygen Couples Seminar

-The Oxygen program is designed to help wounded, injured or ill couples strengthen their relationship and work on tough issues in a fun and non-threatening environment.
+The Oxygen program is designed to help wounded, injured or ill couples strengthen their relationship and work on tough issues in an environment that is fun and non-threatening.
 Couples learn how to improve communication, better understand each other’s needs, resolve conflicts, rekindle romance and find renewed hope.
-With the assistance of the Army’s Wounded Warrior Program, Navy Safe Harbor and the Marine Corps Wounded Warrior Regiment, the USO is hosting couples workshops throughout the country in 2013.
+With the assistance of the Army’s Wounded Warrior Program, Navy Safe Harbor and Marine Corps Wounded Warrior Regiment, the USO is hosting couples workshops throughout the country in 2012.

 NMFA Healing Adventures Retreats for Wounded Warrior Families

-The USO partners with the National Military Family Association Healing Adventures Camps to bring together families who have a parent who is wounded, ill or injured to participate in a four-day camp experience.
-Each camp focuses on activities and seminars for families to “learn to play together” after a difficult and long recovery process.
+The USO teams with the National Military Family Association Healing Adventures Camps to bring together families who have a parent who is wounded, ill or injured to participate in a four-day camp experience.
+Each camp focuses on activities and seminars for families to “learn to play together” after a difficult and long recovery processes.